 Best-case scenario: You took meetings that were unnecessary.
 Worst-case scenario: In order to salvage your career, you land at one of these second-tier firms.
 Truth be told, this does not have to be the death knell to working with high-net-worth clients.
 Many advisors who reluctantly ended up at second-tier firms have done quite well, because open architecture makes it possible for them to continue to serve those clients as they had done previously.
 We hear from many folks in this position who said, “My termination was a blessing in disguise—it allowed me to land at a firm that offered me much greater freedom and flexibility than I had previously and I would never go back to a major firm.”
 Nonetheless, with 2 or 3 years of an untarnished compliance record, should you desire, you can likely find your way back to the majors.

 A recruiter can also advise on options you might not have otherwise considered.
-For example, you may want to evaluate the RIA space, because greater flexibility and control is what defines your newly found “independence”.
+For example, you may want to evaluate the RIA space, because greater flexibility and control are what define your newly found “independence”.
 Registered investment advisors are also not subject to an employer’s criteria—their only master is the regulatory thresholds.
-Plus, RIAs have the freedom to tailor the investment strategy, asset allocations and products they offer to meet their clients’ individual needs.
+Plus, RIAs have the freedom to tailor the investment strategy, asset allocations, and products they offer to meet their clients’ individual needs.